Milkhaa/SIMPLE-AUTH/README.md

 # Frontend Token Storage
 - The JWT token is stored in the browser's local storage under the key "authToken".
-- This token can be sent with all the subsequent requests to the backend[not yet implemented in this example]
+- This token can be sent with all the subsequent requests to the backend[Being used to fetch the user posts from the backend]
 - On Logout , this key `authToken` will be removed from local storage.